aptech/docs/docs/CR-olsmt.rst

 ::

-    //Declare 'ols_ctl' to be an olsmtControl structure
+    // Declare 'ols_ctl' to be an olsmtControl structure
-    //and fill with default settings
+    // and fill with default settings
     struct olsmtControl ols_ctl;
     ols_ctl = olsmtControlCreate();

-    //Set the 'res' member of the olsmtControl structure
+    // Set the 'res' member of the olsmtControl structure
-    //so that 'olsmt' will compute residuals and the Durbin-Watson statistic ols_ctl.res = 1;
+    // so that 'olsmt' will compute residuals and the Durbin-Watson statistic ols_ctl.res = 1;

-    //Declare 'ols_out' to be an olsmtOut structure
+    // Declare 'ols_out' to be an olsmtOut structure
-    //to hold the results of the computations struct olsmtOut ols_out;
+    // to hold the results of the computations struct olsmtOut ols_out;

-    //Create string with the name and full file path of the dataset data = getGAUSSHome() $+ "examples/credit.dat";
+    // Create string with the name and full file path of the dataset data = getGAUSSHome() $+ "examples/credit.dat";

-    //Create a string with the name of the dependent variable depvar = "Limit";
+    // Create a string with the name of the dependent variable depvar = "Limit";

-    //Create 3x1 string array, containing the dependent variable names indvars = "Balance" $| "Income" $|  "Age";
+    // Create 3x1 string array, containing the dependent variable names indvars = "Balance" $| "Income" $|  "Age";

-    //Perform estimation, using settings in the 'ols_ctl'
+    // Perform estimation, using settings in the 'ols_ctl'
-    //control structure and store the results in 'ols_out' ols_out = olsmt(data, depvar, indvars, ols_ctl);
+    // control structure and store the results in 'ols_out' ols_out = olsmt(data, depvar, indvars, ols_ctl);

 In this example, the data set "credit.dat" is used to compute a